torvalds/linux/Documentation/core-api/workqueue.rst

   which is always set to one of the scopes below.

 ``cpu``
-  CPUs are not grouped.
+  CPUs are analt grouped.
 A work item issued on one CPU is processed by a worker on the same CPU.
 This makes unbound workqueues behave as per-cpu workqueues without concurrency management.